ViewComponent/view_component/docs/guide/helpers.md

 end
 ```

-Methods defined in helper modules that are not available in the component can be included individually using the `from:` keyword:
+Methods defined in helper modules that aren't available in the component can be included individually using the `from:` keyword:

 ```ruby
 class UserComponent < ViewComponent::Base